Hive Documentation

 | Logs | Application logs viewer with level filtering |

-| Costs | AI cost tracking and budget with CSV export |
+| Costs | AI cost tracking with historical graphs and CSV export |

 | Git Ops | Full git workflow: staging, commits, push, PRs, branches, gitflow, LFS |

-| Skills | Skill marketplace: browse, install, remove, toggle, create (5 sources) |
+| Skills | Universal skill marketplace: browse, install, remove, toggle, create — cross-model TOML skills |

 | Routing | Model routing configuration |